verdverm/bastet/README.md

 Descriptions and early documentation here: https://github.com/verdverm/nest/tree/master/grants/Bastet

-### Current Status
+### Proof-of-concept Status

-- Proxies DApps, interleaves a signing process
+- Transaction signing UX
-- Uses Secure IPC and multiple processes
+    - Interecpts Dapp request in proxy
-- Interacts with running Blockchains
+    - Presents TX details to user for approval / denial
-- Signs transactions with private key
+    - Signs transaction with private key and sends to the chain for execution
-- Sends signed transaction to the chain
+    - Sends user's response to Dapp

-UI/UX in the Bastet-UI right now:
+- Dapp proxy to prevent direct communication with the chains
-- enough to demonstrate the User notification to approve signing a transaction
+- Separate Node processes for isolation of sensative data handling
-- account list
+- Secure IPC, because Electron IPC is not
-- network list
+- Works on all required Operating Systems

-Demo DApp which works with Bastet as with other providers.
+- _Should_ work with all Dapps against `ganache-cli -i 22323 --seed 22323 -d`

 ### Setup

 Make sure you have ganache-cli installed.

-Run `ganache-cli -i 22323`
+Run `ganache-cli -i 22323 --seed 22323 -d`

 ```bash
 # Get Bastet and the demo dapp